Skip to content

 Standard Operating Procedures

-• Sophont: Any individual entity in possession of a brain, positronic or organic, that is capable of self-expression and introspection via structured language or gestures.
+• Sophont: Any individual entity acting through a brain, positronic or organic, that is capable of self-expression and introspection via structured language or gestures.
 Cyborgs and Station AIs are exceptions.

-• Crew: Any sophont that has entered into an employment contract with Quantum Blue, as proven by ID card.
+• Crew: Any sophont that has entered into employment contract with Nanotrasen or Quantum Blue, as proven by ID Card or authentic signed document.

-• Command: The Heads of Staff and Centcomm representatives in the standard positions of: Captain, Chief Engineer, Chief Medical Officer, Head of Personnel, Head of Security, Logistics Officer and Mystagogue.
+• Command: The heads of staff and Central Command representatives in the standard positions of: Captain, Chief Engineer, Chief Medical Officer, Head of Personnel, Head of Security, Quartermaster and Research Director.

 • Detainee: A suspect that has been cuffed or is being escorted to security, but has not been yet sentenced.